SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 Run or debug the `DFC.ServiceTaxonomy.Editor` project, which should launch the Setup page.
 Populate the page as follows, and click Finish Setup.
 (This runs the site using a local Sqlite database.)

-![Service Taxonomy Editor Setup](/Images/EditorSetup.png)

-*Note: this step will become unnecessary as the solution evolves.*
+![Service Taxonomy Editor Setup](/Images/EditorSetup.png) *Note: this step will become unnecessary as the solution evolves.*

+Add 'admin' to the end of the address url (https://localhost:44346/admin) to bring up the log in page.
+Enter the username and password you've just set up.
+If you have the memory of a goldfish, delete the DFC.ServiceTaxonomy.Editor\App_Data folder and start again.

+On subsequent launches, use the same admin url.
+(Again, this will become unnecessary.)